penghengtai/fullstackapp/README.md

 ```
 These commands build the frontend (React) image, export it as a .tar file, and move it to the K3s image folder.

-If update frontend message
-Open the frontend source code (frontend/src/App.js),
-change the message from:
-"Hi!
-I am a full-stack app!"
-to
-"Welcome to my full stack app!"
-Then rebuild and reload the new image

 4.Deploy Kubernetes